Esri/jsapi-resources/esm-samples/README.md

 ### Bundle size

-Bundle size is dependant on multiple factors and can vary depending on framework, module bundler, transpiling and related configurations.
+Bundle size is dependant on multiple factors and will vary depending on framework, module bundler, transpiling and related configurations.
 The compile process can output several hundred or more bundles on-disk due to using dynamic imports.
-At runtime, your application will typically only load a small portion of the bundles depending on the `@arcgis/core` functionality used.
+At runtime, your application will typically only load a portion of the bundles depending on the `@arcgis/core` functionality used.
 The functionality used can also affect the size of largest bundle.

+### Performance metrics

+These performance indicators will vary depending on the device or virtual machine that runs the script.
+The calculations are dependant on many hardware and software factors including CPU load, memory usage and internet speed during the time window that the script is running.

 ### TypeScript